I care for you…

 The most common reason a mat occurs is dead hair that drops and becomes entangled in the coat.
 Never bath a matted PON without detangling before.
 Dirty coats mats more easily, so be sure to bath your dog when its necessary.
 The likely areas for matting are around the neck and ears, underbelly area inside the legs and under the foot pads.
 Never pull or rip at a mat because the hair will break.
 Use a cap of cream conditioner in a spray bottle, saturate the mat and leave it in for a few minutes.
 Separate the hairs with your fingers and comb out with a comb.
 Work from the end of the mat backwards to the skin separating each little section and hair.
 It needs time but you will save every little hair.
 If a mat is dense and has significant loose hair entangled, saturate it with undiluted conditioner and wait a few minutes.
 Use your fingers to separate, then take a brush and brush it out carefully.
 Never pull on the hair.

 Never brush a totally dry coat.
 This will cause breakage.
-Spray the hair slightly with a bottle filled with warm water and a cap of conditioner for coarse hair.
+Spray the hair slightly with a bottle filled with warm water and a cap of conditioner for coarse hair or another detangling spray of your choice.
 The coat should be brushed out in layers from the hair ends to the roots and working from the bottom up.
 Use your fingers to pull matted hair apart.

 Begin with the feet, legs, and belly, brushing upward to the skin.
 Pay special attention to the areas inside the legs and around the neck and ears, to the face and ears.
 Clean the inside corners of the eyes with a piece of cotton soaked in warm water.
 Use a comb on the mustache and below the ears.